- As low as $1,178/Night

 Space

-The kitchen is entirely equipped with anything you need to whip a fantastic meal, if you want to prepare.
-Have a brand new Keurig coffee maker (coffee is included), new toaster, air fryer, blender.
+The kitchen is completely equipped with anything you need to whip a amazing meal, if you want to prepare.
+Have a brand new Keurig coffee maker (coffee is supplied), new toaster, air fryer, blender.
 And of course all the items needed for cooking.
 No need to bring anything other then your appetite.

 Guest access